Defining and driving digital transformation

 Leadership needs to know – and communicate – the value proposition.
 Develop a roadmap and an end game, and include future stakeholders from the beginning.
 Don’t just assign transformation owners; empower them.
 Delegate, stay engaged, set a clear business case and then remove barriers.
 Drive change management discipline and address the “frozen middle ground” by identifying and empowering change-makers in middle management.
 Help everyone involved understand the “why” as well as the “what.”

 2 A solid foundation

 Have a firm strategy for the technology stack, processes and people necessary to drive the transformation.
-Dedicate resources to the transformation, not just implementation.
+Dedicate resources to agile digital transformation, not just implementation.